RomiC/ya-disk/README.md

 ## Authorization

 Each method requires an OAuth token.
-You can receive one mannually or use one of OAuth library, i.e. [passport-yandex-token](https://github.com/ghaiklor/passport-yandex-token).
+You can receive one manually or use one of OAuth library, i.e. [passport-yandex-token](https://github.com/ghaiklor/passport-yandex-token).

 ## List of available methods

 ### download

-Downloading file from the user drive.
-Actually, it has only one method `dowload.link` which gives an opportunity to get the download link.
+Downloading a file from the user drive.

+#### link(token, path, [success], [error])

+Method for getting the download link.
 See [details](https://tech.yandex.ru/disk/api/reference/content-docpage/#url-request).
 Example:

 ```javascript
 import {createWriteStream} from 'fs';